"The More You Sweat, the Less You Bleed"

 by Joan Kent, PhD

-The first time I saw this quote was in a Reebok ad.
-Since then, I've learned that it was taken from a statement attributed to George Patton: "The more you sweat in peace, the less you bleed in war."
-That statement is far removed from the topic of this article, so let's stick with the Reebok ad.
+I first saw this quote in a Reebok ad.
+Since then, I've learned it was taken from a statement by George Patton: "The more you sweat in peace, the less you bleed in war."

-The meaning of the Reebok quote was clear: the harder we work in training, the less we suffer in performance, that is, on race day.
+Reebok clearly meant the harder we work in training, the less we suffer in performance, that is, on race day.

-While athletes will see that as common sense, I'd like to take the concept a step further to food — and specifically to sugar addiction.
+As obvious as that will seem to athletes, I'd like to take the concept a step further to food — and specifically to sugar.

-Recently, I was reminded of how true the statement is when a man at work was eating cookies after his lunch.
-Someone else at work warned him not eat them in front of me, but the cookie guy confidently replied, "Joan doesn't care."
+How true the Reebok statement is became clear recently when a man at work was finishing up lunch with some cookies.
+When someone at work warned him not to eat them in front of me (a recovered sugar addict), the man calmly replied, "Joan doesn't care."

 How Great Is It Not to Care?!

-Last holiday season, a different man at work was deliberately eating — in front of me — some cookies made by a woman on the staff.
-He was trying to eat them in a way that would tempt me — closing his eyes and making noises of pleasure as he ate each bite, and so on.
+Several months before that, a different man at work was deliberately eating — in front of me — cookies made by a woman on the staff.
+He was trying to tempt me by closing his eyes and moaning with pleasure as he ate each bite.
+(Eye roll here.)

-I've told that story to a few of my clients, and they react strongly to it.
-Perhaps they're imagining how difficult it would have been for them, or maybe they're thinking he was acting kinda jerky.
-But what the cookie monster in the story didn't realize was, "Joan doesn't care."
+I've told that story to a few of my clients, and they react strongly.
+Maybe they're imagining how difficult it would have been for them.
+Or maybe they're thinking he was acting kinda jerky.
+But what Cookie Monster didn't realize was, "Joan doesn't care."

-Working through a sugar addiction and quitting the stuff takes less time than people think.
+Quitting sugar takes less time than people think.
 If you do it the right way, you can be through it in under a week.

-Eventually, you reach the point of not caring what others eat or don't eat.
-Call me a bad mother, but I don't even notice what people eat unless someone goes out of his way to make noises.
+And eventually, you reach the point of not caring.
+Seriously, I don't notice what people eat unless someone goes out of his way to make noises.

 Truth?
-I almost felt sorry for that guy.
-He was intentionally being mean (considering what he was trying to do) but had no idea how little it would affect me.
+I almost felt sorry for Cookie Monster.
+He was trying to be mean but had no idea how little it would affect me.

-To me, cookies aren't food.
-I don't see them as temptations.
-I ignored two boxes of them sitting for weeks on the desk right next to me without a care.
+To me, cookies aren't food; they're not temptations.
+I ignored the two boxes of them at work that sat for weeks on the desk right next to me without a care.
 And just so you know, I used to love cookies.
 And brownies.
-And cakes, and ice cream, and fudge, and more.
+And cake, and ice cream, and fudge, and donuts, and ....

 If you'd love to get to that feeling of freedom, I'd love to help you.
-I invite you to find out more by visiting www.FoodAddictionSolutions.com/Coaching .
+I invite you to find out how by visiting www.LastResortNutrition.com .

-Schedule your absolutely free Craving Crusher Consult® and discover how easy it is to find freedom around sugar, how well it works — and how great you'll feel knowing you did it!
+Schedule your free Empowered Eating Consult® and discover how easy it is to find freedom around sugar, how well it works — and how great you'll feel knowing you did it!
+Just go here.